Beach, Family, Malaysia, Singapore Weekends

 Unfortunately, Desaru Coast is not an area where ride-sharing apps flourish.
 I couldn’t get a Grab when I was there!
 But there are still ways to get around:

-1. By Shuttle Bus
+1. Shuttle Bus

 Desaru Coast Travel Guide - Shuttle Bus